-Recent Accomplishments of Faculty & Students in Philosophy & Religion
+Recent Accomplishments of Truman Philosophy & Religion Faculty, Students, and Alumni

 Truman’s vibrant, active campus is made up of a community of learners.
 Individually and collectively, people at Truman are driven to know, to learn, to understand, and to extend the reach of shared knowledge.
-Here are some of the accomplishments of faculty and students in philosophy and religion:
+Here are some of the accomplishments of faculty, students, and alumni in philosophy and religion:

 - In 2014 Professor of Philosophy Stephen Pollard's essay, "Mathematics and the Good Life," appeared in The Best Writing on Mathematics 2014, published by the Princeton University Press.